dikkadev/bangs/README.md

 # Bangs

 A lightweight and extensible search engine that leverages "bangs" to quickly redirect queries to your favorite services.
+Includes a web UI for browsing and searching available bangs.
 Customize your search experience by defining your own bangs and effortlessly expand its capabilities.

 ## Features

+- **Web UI**: Browse, filter, and search available bangs through a modern web interface.
 - **Customizable Bangs**: Define and manage your own bangs through a simple `bangs.yaml` configuration file.
-- **Flexible Query Handling**: Perform searches using query parameters or clean URL paths.
+- **Flexible Query Handling**: Perform searches using the `/bang?q=...` endpoint.
-- **Default Search Engine**: Specify a default search URL for queries without a bang (only works when using `q` query parameter).
+- **Default Search Engine**: Specify a default search URL for queries without a bang (used by `/bang?q=...` when no bang is detected).
-- **Public Instances**: Accessible via [https://bang.dikka.dev](https://bang.dikka.dev) and [https://s.dikka.dev](https://s.dikka.dev) with HTTPS support.
+- **Public Instances**: Accessible via [https://bang.dikka.dev](https://bang.dikka.dev) and [https://s.dikka.dev](https://s.dikka.dev) with HTTPS support (serving the web UI and handling bang redirects).
 - **Extensible & Open**: Contributions to expand and refine bang definitions are highly encouraged.
 - **Robust Testing**: Automated Go workflows ensure the correctness and reliability of bang URLs.
 - **Categorized Bangs**: Organize bangs into categories for better management and user experience.

 ## Public Instances

-Experience Bangs without any setup by using our public instances:
+Experience Bangs, including the web UI, without any setup by using our public instances:

 - **Primary Instance**: [https://bang.dikka.dev](https://bang.dikka.dev)
 - **Alternative Instance**: [https://s.dikka.dev](https://s.dikka.dev)

-Both URLs point to the same backend and support HTTPS for secure connections.
+Both URLs point to the same backend, serve the web UI at the root, handle bang redirection via `/bang`, and support HTTPS for secure connections.

 ## Installation

 ### Docker (Preferred)

+The Docker image includes the pre-built web UI and the Go backend.

 - **Docker Image**: Hosted on GitHub Container Registry (ghcr.io).
 - **Usage**: